Grave of the Fireflies (2005 film): Plot

-Hisako continues to feed Seita and Setsuko very little, even making them start to provide for their own water.
-Natsu chastises her mother for how she is treating them but Hisako ignores her.
-Seita and Setsuko eventually leave and go to live in the bomb shelter.
-While their cousins protest, Hisako remains silent.
+Hisako continues to feed Seita and Setsuko very little, ignoring Natsu's chastising.
+Seita and Setsuko leave to live in an abandoned bomb shelter despite their cousins' protests.

-At the shelter, Seita entertains Setsuko by catching and releasing fireflies inside.
-The following morning when she buries them, Setsuko tells Seita that she knows their mother was killed.
-Seita assures Setsuko that Japan will win the war and their father will return to them.
+Seita entertains Setsuko by catching fireflies and releasing them inside the shelter.
+Setsuko says she knows their mother died.
+Seita assures Setsuko that Japan will win and their father will return.

-Hisako's brother-in-law, Yoshie, gives her some money and leaves her home.
-Seita and Setsuko begin to starve and Seita resorts to stealing food from a farmer which Natsu witnesses, much to her shock.
-When the farmer catches Seita and asks if she knows him, Natsu makes no comment and Seita leaves in shock with Setsuko.
-Setsuko becomes ill and when she is taken to the hospital, the doctor does very little to help.
+Seita and Setsuko begin to starve, and Seita steals food from a farmer which Natsu witnesses.
+When the farmer catches Seita and asks if she knows him, Natsu makes no comment and Seita leaves with Setsuko.